When I got out of Scientology 21 years ago, I’d have made the same documentary India Oxenberg did.

 - Delete the shame that AntiCultism demands.

-This profound self-acceptance demolishes the walls you’ve built around your earlier experience, unearthing the treasure you’ve buried there: The treasure of YOU.
+This profound self-acceptance demolishes the cultural walls you’ve built around your earlier experience, unearthing the treasure you’ve buried there: The a-cultural treasure of YOU.

 You’ll soon heal the damage you’ve caused yourself by using simplistic anticult ideology to try to understand your own unique life experience.